Dilip Kumar: Artistry and legacy

 Kumar is widely considered one of the greatest and most influential actors in the history of Indian cinema, and cinema in general.
-Kumar was a pioneer of method acting, predating Hollywood method actors such as Marlon Brando.
-He inspired many great Indian cinema actors from contemporaries like Balraj Sahni to succeeding generations of artists, including Rajendra Kumar, Manoj Kumar, Dharmendra, Amitabh Bachchan, Shah Rukh Khan, Kamal Haasan, Mammootty, Aamir Khan and Naseeruddin Shah among others.
+He inspired many great Indian cinema actors from contemporaries like Balraj Sahni to succeeding generations of artists, including Rajendra Kumar, Dharmendra Deol, Manoj Kumar, Amitabh Bachchan, Naseeruddin Shah, Raj Babbar, Kamal Haasan, Anupam Kher, Anil Kapoor, Mammootty, Aamir Khan, Shah Rukh Khan and Irrfan Khan among others.
+Besides his wife and actress Saira Banu, he is the favourite actor of actresses Asha Parekh, Mumtaz and Shabana Azmi among others.
 Kumar, who pioneered his own form of method acting without any acting school experience, was described as "the ultimate method actor" by renowned filmmaker Satyajit Ray.
+Actress Asha Parekh, in her autobiography The Hit Girl stated, "I admired Dilip Kumar unconditionally – whenever his films had a tragic ending, I would cry my heart out."
+Despite never getting to work with Kumar apart from a shelved film Zabardast, she always cited Dilip Kumar as her favourite actor in many of her interviews.
+In an online interview with Junoon–e–Kishore Studios, singer Amit Kumar stated that his father Kishore Kumar considered Dilip Kumar his (Kishore's) favourite Indian actor, followed by his eldest brother Ashok Kumar and Motilal.

-A part of the "Trinity – The Golden Trio" (along with Raj Kapoor and Dev Anand), Kumar was popularly referred to as "Abhinay Samrat" (Hindi for "Emperor of Acting") by the audience.
-He was also dubbed in the media as "Tragedy King" because of the acclaimed dramatic roles he took early in his career and is also retrospectively known as "The First Khan" of Bollywood.
-Other than these, of recent, he is often referred in the media as "The Kohinoor of Indian cinema".
+A part of the "Trinity – The Golden Trio" (along with Dev Anand and Raj Kapoor), Kumar is popularly referred to as "Abhinay Samrat" (Hindi for "Emperor of Acting") by the audience.
+He was also dubbed in the media as "Tragedy King" because of the acclaimed dramatic roles he took early in his career and is also retrospectively known as the "The First Khan of Bollywood."
+Other than these, of recent, he is often referred in the media as "The Kohinoor of Indian Cinema".
 Kumar was the biggest Indian star of the 1950s and 1960s era, a national icon and the country's highest paid actor during this period.
-His prolific period as a leading artist coincides with what retrospectively came to be known as the "Golden Age of Hindi cinema", with him playing a key role in its legacy.
+His prolific period as a leading artist coincides with what retrospectively came to be known as the "Golden Age of Hindi Cinema", with him playing a key role in its legacy.
 Film historian Maithili Rao states, "He towered like a mountain in the middle of Hindi film history, obscuring his predecessors and dwarfing his contemporaries."
 He is retrospectively recognised as "The First Superstar of Indian cinema".
 He became one of the earliest and most revered stars in the history of Indian cinema having legions of fans across the subcontinent and among the South Asian diaspora worldwide.
 In 2013, on the occasion of the centenary of Indian cinema, he was declared the "Biggest superstar of all time" by Filmfare in its poll of the same title.